lpodo/portfolio2/README.md

 - Currency symbol per portfolio — set at creation, editable via rename.
 - **Position counts** in the portfolio switcher show unique active tickers only (excluding sold and qty=0).
 The Σ SUMMARY count shows globally unique tickers across all non-watchlist portfolios — a ticker held in multiple portfolios is counted once.

+### Portfolio switcher tabs

+The portfolio switcher has three tabs:

+- **STOCKS** — regular equity portfolios, watchlists, and Σ SUMMARY.
+- **BONDS** — bond and deposit portfolios, plus their Σ SUMMARY (see [Bonds & Deposits](#bonds--deposits)).
+- **ARCHIVE** — archive portfolios for both stocks and bonds, listed together and separated by a divider.
+Cash portfolios appear at the bottom of the same tab.

 ### Multi-currency portfolios

 Each position carries its own currency (from Yahoo Finance).
 ENTRY/CURRENT show the position currency symbol.
 Totals and weights are converted to the portfolio base currency via live FX rates (`EURUSD=X` etc.).